jesse-ai/docs/docs/docs/getting-started/environment-setup.md

 exit
 ```

-Your PostgreSQL database and user are now ready.
-You can now quit psql with `\q`.
+Your environment should now be ready to [install and run](./README.md) Jesse.

 ## macOS

 Installation on macOS is easy thanks to Homebrew.
 If you don't have [Homebrew](https://brew.sh/) installed, install it by running:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

 :::tip
 Starting v`0.23.1`, Jesse can be installed natively on mac machines with Apple Silicon (M1).
-The performance on it amazing BTW!
+The performance on it amazing is BTW!

 The only dependency package that doesn't work with M1 macs yet is `numba`.
 However, we made the `numba` package optional.
-Meaning that if you are on a M1 machine, it won't install it, and the indicators that use it will still work but will be a little slower.
+Meaning that if you are on an M1 machine, it won't install it, and the indicators that use it will still work but will be a little slower.

 Installing scipy is a bit tricky.
 We recommend installing it with Homebrew:
 ```